ioBroker/ioBroker.docs/docs/en/config/multihost.md

 The newly created host then appears on the main system under Hosts.

-If that doesn't happen, please reboot both hosts. first the master, then the slave.
+If this doesn't happen, please reboot both hosts. first the master, then the slave.

 ## Multihost with different subnets
-** If both ioBroker hosts are in different subnets, ...
+If both ioBroker hosts are in different subnets,...

-Example:**
+Example:

 * Normal LAN (for PC, tablet, use.) = 192.168.178.0/24
 * IoT LAN (for Shelly, cameras, etc.) = 10.20.30.0/24

-... the multihost automatic (“sudo iobroker multihost enable” and “sudo iobroker multihost browse“) does not work, but only the old way (`iobroker setup custom`) see above
+... the automatic multihost ("iobroker multihost enable" and "iobroker multihost browse") does not work, only the old way (`iobroker setup custom`) see above

 ## Multihost with redis
-If a multihost environment is to be installed in which the states are saved in redis, a number of things must be taken into account.
+If a multihost environment is to be installed in which the states are stored in redis, there are still a few things to consider.

-The redis.conf file on the host on which the states are saved must be changed as follows.
+The redis.conf file on the host where the states are stored needs to be modified as follows.

 ```
 nano /etc/redis/redis.conf
 ```

-The line `bind 127.0.0.1` contained therein must be supplemented with the IP of the network adapter so that the Redis server allows connects from outside.
+The line `bind 127.0.0.1` contained therein must be supplemented with the IP of the network adapter so that the Redis server allows external connects.

-So for example
+So eg

 ```
 bind 127.0.0.1 192.168.1.10